Live in Portugal

 If a change in circumstances has given you the opportunity of living in portugal, you will be pleasantly surprised.
 Portugal is a beautiful country to reside in, boasts much natural beauty, has a marvelous coastline, mountain greenery and countryside plains.

-Portugal has traditional and modern architecture, boasts much art and history and is accompanied with such delights as her music, (Fado) dance and culinary fayre.
+Portugal has both traditional and modern architecture.
+Boasts much art and history and is accompanied with such delights as her music, (Fado) dance and culinary fayre.

-The cost to live in Portugal is still moderate when compared to the rest of western Europe, with the climate and relaxed way of living an added advantage.
+The cost to live in Portugal is still moderate when compared to the rest of western Europe.
+The climate is enjoyable and the relaxed way of living is an added advantage.

 Population and Area

-The number of people that live in Portugal fluctuates at around eleven and a half million people with the land mass of Portugal covering an area of 35,553 sq miles.
+The number of people that live in Portugal fluctuates at around eleven and a half million people.
+The land mass of Portugal covering an area of 35,553 sq miles.

-Portugal is crossed by rivers rising in Spain and flowing to the Atlantic which are the Douro, Tagus, Sado, and Guadiana.
+Portuguese rivers that rise in Spain and flow to the Atlantic, include the Douro, Tagus, Sado (Troia), and Guadiana.

 The river valleys support agriculture, and vineyards are maintained in the Douro and Tagus valleys.
 On the lower hillslopes there are olive groves; grains are grown and livestock are raised on the flatter uplands as well as on the plains near the coast.

 The country has enjoyed considerable economic progress since it became a member of the European Community (now the European Union) in 1986.

 Machinery and motor vehicles, textile fibers, petroleum, and cereals are major imports.
 Cotton textiles and wine as well as cork, other wood products, and fruit are major exports.